 Jervis Bay is the mecca for backpackers in Australia.
 With plenty of hotels to choose from and odd jobs for backpackers, it can be an affordable vacation spot where you can stop to make a little extra money for your travels.
 Whether you hope to hike, kayak, watch, surf, or participate in a wildlife cruise, many exciting adventures await you in Jervis Bay.
 We recommend snorkelling or diving in Jervis Bay Marine Park, where you’ll likely see sea creatures like cuttlefish, octopus and sea dragons.

 Mauritius is a tiny volcanic island nation that can be found 1200 miles off of the southeastern coast of Africa.
-The island is small enough that it can be driven up and down in one day.
+The island is small enough to be driven up and down in one day.
 Mauritius is famous among resort tourists because of its tropical climate, beautiful azure waters and sandy beaches, but it is doable by backpackers on a budget as well.
 A great feature of Mauritius is that all of the island’s beaches are public.
-As such those folks paying top dollar at villa resorts will have access to the same beaches as someone staying in a much more modest (and affordable) hostel.
+As such, those folks paying top dollar at villa resorts will have access to the same beaches as someone staying in a much more modest (and affordable) hostel.
 The island is home to colonial-era architecture, waterfalls, and no shortness of adventure.